 The front panel conveniently ‘folds out’ for access to the input buffer amp board, meter amplifiers and illumination boards.

-One of the largest amps Sansui has ever built, and one of the most beautiful, both to look at and to listen to.
-Largely a BA3000 and a CA3000 fitted together in one box, it is a very complex beast to work on.
-Everything fits together tightly like a 3D puzzle.
+One of the largest and most complex amplifiers Sansui has ever built, and one of the most beautiful, both to look at and to listen to.
+Largely a BA3000 and a CA3000 fitted together in one box, everything fits together tightly like a 3D puzzle.
 All electrolytics replaced, all small transistors replaced, solved the preamp power supply board problem once and for all in the best possible way.
 LED illumination for the meters, taken apart and cleaned the rotary switches for the tone control, the mute and other switches.
 Placed a new bi-color LED for on/off/protection indication, fitted new 3-wire mains cable.
 A true no-compromise AU20000.

 The beautiful stepped tone control rotary switches are often damaged by applying too much contact cleaner.
 The only way to make them work properly again is to remove them from the circuit board, take them apart and clean with thin machine oil on a cotton swab.
 The left one before, the right one after cleaning.
-The rotating contact arm took a little polishing with a diamond polishing tool to clean metal contacts, like on the rotary arm of these switches, or relay contacts.
+I use a diamond polishing tool to clean metal contacts, like on the rotary arm of these switches, or relay contacts.

 LED illumination for the meters can be a beatiful replacement for the original lightbulbs, but since LED’s have a much more directional lightbeam it is crucial to project this light forward enough and from enough distance to get an equal illumination without any ‘hot-spots’.

 The mute switch also suffered from too much and too often applied contact spray.
 Only solution again is to remove it from the circuit board, carefully take it apart and meticulously clean each and every little contact.
 Put it back together again, re-solder it into the circuit board, fit the circuit board back into the amplifier and test it.